Rutwij-Joshi/ROHME/README.md

 ## C codes - e2 studio (Project Structure Renesas)

 This project structure folder was taken as-is from [simple application package](https://www.renesas.com/us/en/software-tool/rza2m-freertos-software-package) of Renesas.
 The image processing pieline is realised in the file 'rza2m_drp_dynamic_sample2_freertos_gcc/src/renesas/application/r_bcd_main.c'.
+Some functionalities/operations which were not used are commented out.